Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths: Acknowledgements

 \section{Acknowledgements}

 S.H.L. and M.A.P. were supported by a grant (EP/J001795/1) from the Engineering and Physical Sciences Research Council (EPSRC), and M.A.P. and P.R. were supported by the James S. McDonnell Foundation (\#220020177).
 S.H.L. was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (2013R1A1A2011947).
 M.C. thanks Radek Erban and OCCAM at University of Oxford for their warm hospitality while hosting him for two months during Spring 2012 (during which this project was initiated) and is grateful to Amit Singer for his guidance and support via Award Number R01GM090200 from the NIGMS and Award Number FA9550-09-1-0551 from AFOSR.
-M.C. and P.R. also acknowledge support from AFOSR MURI grant FA9550-10-1-0569.
-P.R. acknowledges support from ONR grant N000141210040.
+M.C. and P.R. also acknowledge support from AFOSR MURI grant FA9550-10-1-0569, ONR grant N000141210040, and ARO MURI grant W911NF-11-1-0332.
 Part of this work was undertaken while M.C. and P.R. were attending the Semester Program on Network Science and Graph Algorithms at the Institute for Computational and Experimental Research in Mathematics (ICERM) at Brown University.